err0r500/k8s-practice/core-objects/namespace.md

 `k create ns <namespace_name>`

 ## scope requests

-add the `-n <namespace_name>` to a kubectl command to scope it to the specified namespace
+you can scope a `kubectl` command to a given namespace using the `-n` flag

 > what pods are running in the "kube-system" namespace ?

+> get the pods into all namespaces using `--all-namespaces` flag

 > create a namespace called "web"